Autobiography of George, a sailor from Lincolnshire

 Overview

-Autobiography by George, a sailor from Lincolnshire, England.
+Autobiography by George Drinkald or Drinkall (1776-1864), a sailor from Lincolnshire, England.
 Topics include the Workhouse; being a farmer's boy and runaway; serving as a Trent and Humber sailor; working in coatwise and London shipping.
-Crew on convict ship bound for Botany Bay, 1797; mutiny by French prisoners; imprisoned in Argentina (Buenos Aires, Santa Fe, Montevideo, etc.) Convert to Catholicism; escaped to the United States, 1802; returned to England.
-Became a Baptist; religious meditations, verse, and vision.
+Other topics include serving on the crew on a convict ship bound for Botany Bay, 1797; mutiny by French prisoners; imprisoned in Argentina (Buenos Aires, Santa Fe, Montevideo, etc.) Drinkald converted to Catholicism; escaped to the United States, 1802; returned to England.
+He later became a Baptist and reflected on religious meditations, verse, and vision.

 Dates